Graduate Study in the College of Engineering

 The department offers master’s and PhD graduate degrees in materials science.
 Review the Master of Science and PhD in Materials Science and Engineering program page for more information on admissions:

 The Mechanical Engineering department is one of the largest in the College of Engineering at UW Madison.
 Students are part of a stimulating learning community of highly motivated students, energetic educators, and creative researchers.
 Our internationally renowned faculty conduct cutting-edge in-depth research.
 On-campus students have access to the resources and specialized facilities of a large Engineering campus.

 The department offers one- and two-year master’s programs, and PhD graduate degrees in mechanical engineering.
-Review the Master of Science in Mechanical Engineering and the PhD in Mechanical Engineering program page for more information on admissions.
+Learn more about graduate studies in mechanical engineering.

 The Biological Systems Engineering department is housed in the College of Agricultural & Life Sciences and offers M.S. and Ph.D. degrees for research in the following major areas of specialization: Biomaterials and Bioenergy, Food and Bioprocess Engineering, Machinery Systems Engineering, Natural Resources and Environmental Engineering, and Structural Systems Engineering.
 A non-thesis M.S. degree option is also available.
 Students are encouraged to contact faculty members performing research in the area of the student’s interest.